Get all the latest data for Wellington

 How will population growth and other factors impact property values in Wellington in 5 years?

-The demographic shift with strongest influence is growth in smaller households, as more young professionals, couples, and retirees seek well-located apartments and townhouses rather than large family homes.
+The demographic shift with the strongest influence on Wellington property demand is smaller households, including young professionals, couples, renters becoming buyers, and older owners moving into lower-maintenance homes.

 We made this infographic to show you how property prices in New Zealand compare to other big cities across the region.
 It breaks down the average price per square meter in city centers, so you can see how cities stack up.
 It’s an easy way to spot where you might get the best value for your money.
 We hope you like it.